BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Software.md

 The massive success of Gordian Envelope allows Blockchain Everyday to purchase GoodGossip.
 Unfortunately, GoodGossip was under a consent decree with the FTC due to a previous privacy breach.
 Because Envelope incorporates a bit of GoodGossip's technology, that means that Blockchain Everday must now attest to compliance with the consent decree within each of their Gordian Envelope releases for the next year (at which point the resolution comes to an end!).

-This is easy to do with Gordian Envelope because metadata can be added to any envelope as new attestations.
-As compliance officer, Casey will just need to verify compliance for each release and then attest to it; he'll then ask for that attestation to be added to the Gordian Envelope for the release.
-It'll then be cleanly incorporated into the structured release information.
+This is easy to do with Gordian Envelope because metadata such as attestations can be added to any new envelope.
+As compliance officer, Casey will just need to verify compliance for each release and then attest to it through the creation of a signed envelope; he'll then ask for that attestation to be added to the main Gordian Envelope for the release.
+It can then be cleanly incorporated into the structured release information.

 Casey creates a sub-envelope that notes the existence of the FTC consent decree:
 ```